Module Code

 4. Formulate a differential diagnosis or diagnoses and from there a definitive diagnosis for a patient requiring removable partial dentures

-6. Obtain valid consent from the patient
+6. Obtain valid consent from patients explaining all the relevant factors

 7. Treat your patients, members of the public and your colleagues with dignity and respect and without discrimination